 2. Huerto de Juan Ranas

 Popular Mirador de San Nicolás offers great views of the Alhambra, but it’s become the city’s worst-kept secret.
 Skip the popular plaza and head to Huerto de Juan Ranas directly below it.
-The terrace at this charismatic little restaurant offers the exact same views as the famous plaza.
-However, it also features the added bonus of less tourists and the opportunity to sip a drink as you watch the sunset in Granada.
+The terrace at this charismatic little restaurant offers the exact same views as the famous plaza, but with the added bonus of less tourists and the opportunity to sip a drink as you watch the sunset in Granada.

 Address: Calle Atarazana Vieja, 6